 So today, again, I resign as my own teacher and settle a bit more deeply into the awareness that I do not know, I do not understand, and knowing that is wisdom.
 I release this day into God’s hands; “It is my gift to Him.”
 This is a really good deal!
 I let go of my day, and He makes it full of miracles!
 That’s what He wants it for.
 It takes great effort, at first, to let go of wanting to understand.
 But when I do, nothing but joy follows.

-"Best for me" doesn't necessarily mean that I will get done all I think I have to do, or that everything will work out perfectly (in my eyes) in form.
+“Best for me” doesn’t necessarily mean that I will get done all I think I have to do, or that everything will work out perfectly (in my eyes) in form.
 Often it does mean that, but sometimes not.
-"Best for me" means the things "that lead to God."
-It means "coming home" and making progress on "the way to God."
+“Best for me” means the things “that lead to God.”
+It means “coming home” and making progress on “the way to God.”
 Because that is all that life in this world is for.
-"The healing of God's Son is all the world is for" (T-24.VI.4:1), and nothing else.
+“Forget not that the healing of God’s Son is all the world is for.”
+(T-24.VI.4:1), and nothing else.
 If I give my day to God, to the Holy Spirit, I will end the day closer to God, nearer home; that is my goal every day of my life.
 Nothing else.
 All other events are stage props for this one unfolding drama.

 No matter what else may happen, if I spend this day more conscious of Jesus’ companionship, a little more often at peace, a little more joyful in every minute or a few more minutes spent joyfully, it is a success.

 And so we give today to You.
 We come with wholly open minds.
 We do not ask for anything that we may think we want.
 Give us what You would have received by us.
 You know all our desires and our needs.
 And You will give us all things that we want and that will help us find the way to You.
 (2:1-6)